datadesk/calfire-wildfires/README.md

 ```sh
 pipenv install --dev
 ```

 Run tests.

 ```sh
 make test
 ```

-Ship new version to PyPI :
+Ship new version to PyPI.

 ```sh
 make ship
 ```

 ## Developing the CLI

 The command-line interface is implemented using Click and setuptools.
 To